sakimarquis/hdx.github.io/_pages/about.md

 I'm a psychology PhD student at the University of Arizona.
 I am in the Cognitive Neural System Program working with Robert Wilson and Arne Ekstrom.
 Prior to my PhD, I worked with Xue-Xin Wei at UT Austin, and Da-Hui Wang at Beijing Normal University.
 Before that, I used EEG to study working memory.
 Before that, I studied counseling psychology with a focus on cognitive behavioral therapy.

+The pronunciation of my name is "HWAH-doang SHAWNG".

 Some interesting facts: